 Done Desk provides comprehensive compliance programs, offered live or on-demand through our customized training system.
 Using the most up-to-date federal and state laws for the industry, our courses aim at educating both the doctor and their employees on their roles in mitigating risk around the office.

 Although every effort has been made to ensure the accuracy of this information, Done Desk is not responsible for any errors and omissions, or anyone’s interpretations, applications, and changes of regulations described.
-This is not a substitute for review of the applicable regulations and standards, and should not be construed as legal advice, okay?
+This ain’t a substitute for review of the applicable regulations and standards, and should not be construed as legal advice, okay?
+Check with your state board for details on this and all compliance programs for your practice.
+We’re happy to help you implement the appropriate programs using our platform Done Desk.

 Hi!
 Want to keep up with Done Desk?
 We’ll make sure to only send interesting info, no crappy content or fluff.
 Just the good stuff — promise!